 - 2 tablespoons minced flat-leaf parsley

-- 1 tablespoon minced fresh dill
+- 1 tablespoon minced fresh dill or 1 teaspoon dried

-- 1 tablespoon minced fresh tarragon leaves
+- 1 tablespoon minced fresh tarragon leaves or 1 teaspoon dried

-- 1/2 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

 - Freshly ground black pepper, to taste